Apprenticeships & traineeships

 - You must attend school when you are timetabled to do so and attend training with your nominated Registered Training Organisation (RTO) as per your Training Plan.

-- You will work between 7.5 to 15 hours a week in the workplace.
+- You will work a minimum of 7.5 hours a week in the workplace.
 This can be one or two days at work in school time or after school hours and on the weekend.
 There may be an expectation that you will work additional hours in term breaks.
 You will be paid for any training in the workplace or off-site.

 These requirements are in addition to the general conditions of an apprenticeship or traineeship.